tomiito/developer-documentation/source/includes/demand/_recruits.md

   "ResultCount": 1,
   "SurveyQualifiedRespondents": [
     {
-      "PID": "Test1",
+      "PID": "1234",
       "IsActive": true
     },
   ]
 }

-Add and updates a list of PIDs for a Fulcrum recontact survey.
+Updates the list of PIDs that qualify for a recontact survey.

 ### Arguments